timescale/docs/mst/index.md

 *   **Service plans:** A service plan defines the configuration and level of database management that is performed for a given TimescaleDB deployment.

-## Hosted TimescaleDB
+## Hosted Timescale

-Built and operated by the TimescaleDB team, Managed Service for TimescaleDB provides a flexible relational time-series database:
+Built and operated by the Timescale team, Managed Service for TimescaleDB provides a flexible relational time-series database:

 *   Select between more than 75 regions across AWS, GCP, or Azure